Star Trek: Enterprise: Crew

 A number of directors of episodes in other Star Trek series returned to work on Enterprise.
-These included former Star Trek alumni, such as LeVar Burton, AKA Geordi La Forge from The Next Generation; and Robert Duncan McNeill, who played Tom Paris on Voyager.
+These included former Star Trek alumni, such as LeVar Burton, who played Geordi La Forge from The Next Generation; and Robert Duncan McNeill, who played Tom Paris on Voyager.
 Roxann Dawson was also announced to direct at the start of the series, having previously played B'Elanna Torres, also on Voyager.
 She went on to direct ten episodes of the series.
 After the first season, most of the series's writers were fired by Braga, except Chris Black who was promoted to co-executive producer for the second season.
 Former The X-Files and The Lone Gunmen writer John Shiban joined the writing team and was also named co-executive producer.
 Berman called the recruitment of Shiban a "coup" for the series.
 Shiban stayed for the second season, while Black left after the third.

 The fourth season of Enterprise saw a change to the crew's leadership, with Manny Coto taking over as executive producer and showrunner from Braga and Berman.
-He had joined the writing staff in the third season, and wrote the well-received episode "Similitude".
+He had joined the writing staff in the third season, and wrote the well-received episode "Similitude."
 He was a fan of The Original Series and sought to link Enterprise more closely to it.
 He brought writers Judith and Garfield Reeves-Stevens onto Enterprise, who previously wrote books on the franchise's production, and worked with William Shatner on his Shatnerverse series of Star Trek novels.
-Braga and Berman remained on staff, with Coto describing the situation as having "three showrunners".
+Braga and Berman remained on staff, with Coto describing the situation as having "three showrunners."
 Coto set the direction for the final season, while the other two gave notes and feedback.